 To meet with your school counselor, stop down and sign up to see us OR send us an email requesting an appointment!
 We have thousands of appointments each school year!

 How can the Counseling Department Help Me Online?

 We have lots of information about college planning and the college application process as well links to other valuable online resources.

 We can explain basic information about scholarships and financial aid.
-We update scholarship information regularly, so please check back frequently for new opportunities!

 Course Selection Guide

 - View 2019 – 2020 Program of Studies

 - View 2020 – 2021 Program of Studies

 - View 2020 – 2021 EPASD Career Pathway Maps